 Click Save and process changes.

 A dialog appears informing you that the folder upgrade was successful.
+You are now ready to use your custom embeddings.

 Use Custom Embedding Plots